 - 4. Cover and refrigerate until ready to serve.
 If serving warm, reheat in a double boiler or microwave.

 - Make the ice cream

 - 5. Combine the cream, milk, brown sugar, and salt in a heavy saucepan.
 Cook over medium heat, stirring occasionally, until almost simmering.
 Pour the mixture into a bowl and cool over an ice bath to room temperature.

 - 6. Refrigerate the custard for at least 4 hours or up to overnight.
-Churn in an ice cream machine according to the manufacturer’s instructions.
+Churn in an ice cream maker according to the manufacturer’s instructions.
 Freeze until firm but still spreadable, about 2 hours, depending on your freezer.

 - Make the roulade